line/line-sdk-ios-swift/README.md

 ### Prerequisites

-* iOS 11.0 or later as the deployment target.
+* iOS 13.0 or later as the deployment target.
-* Xcode 10 or later.
+* Xcode 14.1 or later.

 To use the LINE SDK with your iOS app, follow the steps below.

 * Create a channel.
 * Integrate LINE Login into your iOS app using the SDK.
-* Make API calls from your app using the SDK or from server-side through the Social API.
+* Make API calls from your app using the SDK or from the server side through the Social API.

 For more information, refer to the [LINE SDK for iOS Swift guide](https://developers.line.biz/en/docs/ios-sdk/swift/overview/) on the [LINE Developers site](https://developers.line.biz).